siangernlow/tp/docs/UserGuide.md

 * `PERSON_INDEX` refers to the index of the person as viewed from the most recently displayed people list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * `PERSON_ID` must belong to a person within VirusTracker.
+* All visits made by the specified person would also be deleted.

 Examples:
 * `list l/infected` followed by `delete 2` deletes the 2nd infected person in the displayed people list.